svrakata/notes_on_data_shape/README.md

 Some of the entries, take for example "tea" in the medicinal herbs, are so broad as term that brings thousands of other entries which are far from related to herbs and medicinal herbs.
 So they should be excluded.

 Excluded entries:

+From KEGG

 * Hebrs
   * Tea
   * Senna

+From MeSH
+* Herbs
+    * broom

 Added entries:

+From KEGG

 * Herbs
   * Tea Tree Oil
   * Senna Plant

+From MeSH

+* Herbs
+  * Butcher's broom

 In question:

 * Herbs
   * Iceland moss: drags large list of fungi which may or may not be related to medicinal herbs

 ### Logic